Senate finance chair weighs in on the untimely death of Sen. Jack Hill, Georgia budget guru

 Those spending plans saw deep cuts, with many services saved from total elimination only by infusions of federal aid.

-Hufstetler noted that the March revenue figures released Tuesday showed a 9.8% increase overall, although sales tax was down 2.4% compared to the previous year.
-However, he expects next month's report to be down considerably -- despite the April 1 start of mandated tax collections by so-called "marketplace facilitators" like Amazon and eBay that allow third-party online sales.
+Hufstetler noted that the March revenue figures released on April 7 showed a 9.8% increase overall, although sales tax was down 2.4% compared to the previous year.
+However, he expects next month’s report to be down considerably — despite the April 1 start of mandated tax collections by so-called “marketplace facilitators” like Amazon and eBay that allow third-party online sales.

 Still, Hufstetler noted that the state has “a record rainy day fund balance” and is expecting additional assistance from the federal government.